mdamian322/calculator/README.md

 Launches Cypress so you can run the automated tests

-## Challenge: Add additional tests for Calculator
+## Challenge: Add additional tests
 I would love for you to add additional tests for practice!
 Feel free to make a Pull Request (PR) with any tests you add and I'll be more than happy to take a look or answer any questions!

 To make a Pull Request: